Shababnikim: Season 2

+Season 3

 Avinoam, Meir and Dov “Laser” return to the very yeshiva from which they themselves were expelled, now faced with the task of saving it from closure.

 They assume responsibility for a new generation of unruly students who reject the norms of yeshiva study, wrestling with the irony of having become caretakers of the institution they once resisted.

 Meanwhile, Gedaliah settles into married life with Devorah and takes on a new role as a government inspector from the Ministry of Religious Services, tasked with evaluating and controlling the yeshiva’s operations.
 This creates tension when his father-in-law convinces him to fail the yeshiva, stripping it of much-needed funding.